bearstech/nuka/docs/custom_tasks.rst

 nuka's builtin tasks support python 2.7 and 3.4+

-Good practice want that your task are isolated in a ``tasks`` package and that they only use python's stdlib.
+As a good practice your task should be isolated in a tasks package and must only use python's stdlib.

 Once it's done, you can use it: